KazukiKenshi/pdfAnsweringAI/README.md

    This command will start the application, allowing you to interact with the PDF reader and the BERT-based question answering functionality.

+## Usage

+### Jupyter Notebooks

+There are 2 Jupyter notebooks provided in this repository:

+1. **Training Code Notebook:**
+   - Contains the code used to train the BERT model.
+   - Located in the `training_code.ipynb` file.

+2. **Model Usage Notebook:**
+   - Demonstrates how to use the trained model for question answering.
+   - Located in the `model_usage.ipynb` file.

+### Google Colab for Training

+The BERT model was trained using a Google Colab notebook.
+You can find the notebook used for training [here](link-to-your-google-colab-notebook).